Rise of the Underdog: Greece's new Gods end Ronaldo's Euro dream | Goal.com

 With the Czechs' attacking talent at the peak of its powers, players such as Pavel Nedved, Milan Baros and Jan Koller made them hot favourites to progress to a second Euros final in three tournaments.
 But Greece stood firm through 90 minutes before in extra-time Dellas scored the only silver goal in international football history when he headed in Tsiartas' corner to send Greece into the final, where they would again meet Portugal.

-It was tactical mastery by Rehhagel, who showed that hard work, patience, discipline while taking your opportunities can triumph over supreme skill, talent and ability.Greece were no longer an irrelevant football nation having secured an achievement that would forever define their existence in the game.
+It was tactical mastery by Rehhagel, who showed that hard work, patience and discipline while taking your opportunities can triumph over supreme skill, talent and ability.Greece were no longer an irrelevant football nation having secured an achievement that would forever define their existence in the game.